 Sole parent support: Paid to a single parent aged 19 or older with a dependent child younger than age 14.
-Must be available for part-time work or make preparations to return to work, depending on the age of the parent's dependent children.
-Must have at least two years of continuous residency.
+Must be available for part-time work or participate in employment training or job placement seminars, depending on the age of the parent's dependent children.
+Must have at least two years of continuous residence.

-Jobseeker support for sole parents: Paid to a single parent aged 19 or older with a dependent child aged 15 to 17.
+Job seeker support for sole parents: Paid to a single parent aged 19 or older with a dependent child aged 15 to 17.
 Must be available for full-time work.
 Must have at least two years of continuous residency.